WalterMaroney/Cosmos.Cms/Documentation/Installation/Index.md

 * [Azure Storage with public website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).

 IMPORTANT:
-* The storage account API needs to be accessable to the Editor Website.
+* The storage account API needs to be accessible to the Editor Website.
 * IMPORTANT!
 For Amazon S3 you will need to [enable SSL for the S3 website](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).
 This can be done through CloudFront or a load balancer.

 ### MS SQL Database